 Reward employees by offering to help them improve and progress.

-This could be done at a relatively low cost by giving them the opportunity to speak to a director or someone high up at the company that they might not usually get the chance to learn from.
+This could be done at a relatively low cost by giving them the opportunity to speak to a director or someone with experience in the company that they might not usually get the chance to learn from.

 Again, some employees will value a reward like this more than others.
-Of course, younger employees are looking to learn and progress more than someone approaching retirement, so this reward might not suit everyone in your business.
+Younger employees are much more likely to be looking to learn and progress than someone approaching retirement, so rewarding this way might not suit everyone in your business.

 4. Get creative with your awards

 Create new awards to give out to your staff and get creative with it.
-You don’t want to be handing out the same staff awards all the time, so having a variety of different awards will make each one worth a little bit more.
+Rather than handing out the same staff awards all the time, have a variety of different awards that will make each one worth a little bit more.

 5. Let the employee decide how they’re rewarded

-If they say they’d like some software to help them with their role, look into getting it for them.
+If they say they’d like some software to help them perform their role better, look into getting it for them.
 If they’d like help progressing or improving in their role, look into how you can help them.
-It’s an opportunity for you to gain feedback and reward employees at the same time.

 Whatever reward and recognition ideas you choose to use, make sure it’s a key part of your employee benefits and engagement offering, as more and more companies are looking to do the same.

 For more on the Reward and Recognition scheme offered through our Salary Extras employee benefits platform, get in touch and we’ll get you set up!